SrBrahma/bitburner-sync/README.md

 The .js files will be by default put into the `script` directory in the game's `home` server.

+You can install it via `npm i bitburner-ts` and have it as a start script in your package.json for quality of life ✨

 ## Usage

 ```bash